A Galactic Self-Portrait: Density Structure and Integrated Properties of the Milky Way Disk: Results

-\textbf{Total Surviving Mass:} The number density, surface mass density, and total mass values reported above reflect the total \textit{initial} mass of each stellar population.
+{\textbf{Total Surviving Mass:} The number density, surface mass density, and total mass values reported above reflect the total \textit{initial} mass of each stellar population.
 This notably includes all stellar evolutionary stages, and is not limited to the red giant branch region used in our sample.
 This also includes the mass contributed by stellar remnants and evolved stars, and any mass lost from stellar winds and supernovae.
-The initial mass of a population can therefore be significantly greater than the present-day surviving mass of a stellar population as the massive stars die over time.
+The initial mass of a population can therefore be significantly greater than the present-day surviving mass of a stellar population as the massive stars die over time.}

-Zasowski et al. (in prep; their Section 2.7) calculated the fraction of luminous mass and remnant mass compared to the initial population mass using the PARSEC isochrones \citep{Bressan_2012, Chen_2014} and assuming a Kroupa IMF \citep[][]{Kroupa_2002}.
+{To demonstrate this, \mbox{\citet{zasowski2025}} calculated the fraction of luminous mass and remnant mass compared to the initial population mass using the PARSEC isochrones \mbox{\citep{Bressan_2012, Chen_2014}} and assuming a Kroupa IMF \mbox{\citep[][]{Kroupa_2002}}.
 For a population that is 10 Gyr old, only 55\% of the initial mass has survived as luminous stars; the other 45\% of the initial mass has been lost to supernovae, stellar winds, or stellar remnants.
-We adopt the mass fractions calculated from isochrones from Zasowski et al. to produce values for the \textit{aged} stellar mass, which consists of the surviving luminous mass ($M_{lum}$) and stellar remnants ($M_{rem}$) of each population.
-The polynomial relation between initial mass $M_{init}$ and surviving aged stellar mass $M_{lum+rem}$ for age $\tau$ (in years) as fit from Zasowski et al. is:
+We adopt the mass fractions calculated from isochrones from their Section 2.7 to produce values for the \textit{aged} stellar mass, which consists of the surviving luminous mass ($M_{lum}$) and stellar remnants ($M_{rem}$) of each population.
+The polynomial relation between initial mass $M_{init}$ and surviving aged stellar mass $M_{lum+rem}$ for age $\tau$ (in years) as fit from \mbox{\citet{zasowski2025}}:}